Capture: Fetch Tasks From Todoist

 NOTE: If you simply follow the process below, you will be asked which export to execute each time.
 That is fine - if you want to be asked - but you can also make separate Capture choices for each exported function, meaning, it’ll execute that function without asking you which one to execute.
 Just set up the macro as shown in the image above.

-2. Grab the code block from the example and add it to your vault as a javascript file.
-I'd encourage you to call it something like todoistTaskSync.js to be explicit.
+- Download the Todoist Script (linked above) and add it to your vault as a javascript file.
+I’d encourage you to call it something like todoistTaskSync.js to be explicit.